Skip to main content

 fpgaZeroMCP

-An open-source Model Context Protocol server that gives AI assistants a complete FPGA toolchain — lint, simulate, synthesize, place-and-route, and a live IP core registry backed by GitHub.
+An open-source Model Context Protocol server that gives AI assistants a complete FPGA toolchain — lint, simulate, synthesize, place-and-route, program the bitstream, and a live IP core registry backed by GitHub.

-Ask your AI to search for cores, pull them in, lint HDL, synthesize a design, or run a simulation — all without leaving your chat window.
+Ask your AI to search for cores, pull them in, lint HDL, synthesize a multi-file VHDL or Verilog project from disk, run a simulation, then flash the bitstream to your board — all without leaving your chat window.

 Table of Contents